Floobits/flukes/README.md

 ```

 ### <a name="Actions"></a>Actions
-A Flux Action is a public, (typically) static event emitter with a well defined interface.
+A Flux Action is a public, (typically singleton) event emitter with a well defined interface.
+Actions are responsible for data flow.

-Evented code often relies on event emitters with callbacks.
-In practice, raw emitters are error prone.
-Binding to the incorrect event (mispelling the name) results in code that is never called, not an exception.
-Objects tend to come and go including both the emitter and handler.
-Finally, optionally binding events is often necessary and results in intractable spaghetti code.

 ####*(Synchronous)* Actions
 ```javascript